 1) Course Work: Students admitted with an M.Sc. or equivalent must successfully complete at least four graduate courses numbered with the prefix STAT; further graduate courses may be assigned by the Graduate Studies Committee in consultation with the supervisor.
 Transfer credits will not be allowed.
-(Up to two courses prefixed STAT may be replaced by
+(Up to two courses prefixed STAT may be replaced by MATH-8100 and/or MATH-8110.)

-Students admitted with an Honours B.Sc., or equivalent, which is done only in exceptional cases, must successfully complete at least twelve graduate courses, eight of which must be numbered with the prefix STAT and the other four must either be numbered STAT or MATH or be approved by the Graduate Studies Committee upon the recommendation of the supervisor; further graduate courses may be assigned by the Graduate Studies Committee in consultation with the
+Students admitted with an Honours B.Sc., or equivalent, which is done only in exceptional cases, must successfully complete at least twelve graduate courses, eight of which must be numbered with the prefix STAT and the other four must either be numbered STAT or MATH or be approved by the Graduate Studies Committee upon the recommendation of the supervisor; further graduate courses may be assigned by the Graduate Studies Committee in consultation with the supervisor.
+Transfer credits will not be allowed.